 Notes

-• If using chicken breast, thinly slice it (no more that 1/4 inch thick) and drop it in the soup broth raw, bring the broth to a simmer, chicken is done when opaque throughout- feel free to test a pieces.
+• If using chicken breast, slice it thinly (no more than 1/4 inch thick) and drop it in the soup broth raw; bring the broth to a simmer; chicken is done when opaque throughout- feel free to test a piece.

-• If using shrimp (peel and de-vein), drop it into the soup broth at the end, they are done when opaque and form the letter “c”.
+• If using shrimp (peel and de-vein) and drop it into the soup broth at the end, they are done when opaque and form the letter “c”.
 If they turn into an “0” shape- they are overcooked (still edible of course) so watch carefully.

 • Make sure to add tamarind and lime juice at the very end, or your soup will turn bitter.
 When cooked too long at high heat, tamarind and lime juice will taste bitter and unpleasant in recipes.

-• Thai Chili paste will add a spicy and sweet taste to your soup.
+• Tom Yum Paste will add a spicy and sweet taste to your soup.
 Skip the sugar entirely if your chili paste adds enough sweetness to your soup.

 Nutrition